What is Abortion in Stanford?

 There are different types of abortion women can choose from in the Stanford area.
 However, the options available to your situation will be determined by how far along you are into the pregnancy.
 During the first trimester, you will usually have the option of having a chemical (pill) abortion procedure or a surgical abortion procedure.
 Chemical abortions are only available up to ten weeks gestation.
 It can be dangerous to take the abortion pill if you are beyond 10 weeks pregnant.

-Before exploring your options, you will need an ultrasound to determine the location of the pregnancy (ectopic vs. inside the uterus), to determine if the pregnancy is viable (growing normally or miscarrying), and for accurate pregnancy dating (how many weeks/days along).
+Before exploring your options, you may want to consider making an appointment for an ultrasound to determine the location of the pregnancy (ectopic vs. inside the uterus), to determine if the pregnancy is viable (growing normally or miscarrying), and for accurate pregnancy dating (how many weeks/days along).

 If you are pregnant and considering an abortion near Stanford, RealOptions Obria Medical Clinics can help you make an informed choice that is best for your health and well-being.
 We provide compassionate, confidential care; medical information about all your options; and non-judgmental support no matter what you decide to do about your pregnancy.
 We specialize in determining if you have a viable pregnancy, educate you on all your options, and answer your questions.
-Please note that we are not an abortion provider but do provide the pre-abortion screening you need to make an informed decision.
+Please note that we do not refer or provide abortion but we do provide a pre-abortion screening which will help you make an informed decision.